Transfer Learning in Information Criteria-based Feature Selection

 \section{Simulation Studies}

-{In this section, we conduct simulations to evaluate the performance of the proposed TLCp method and its approximation procedure.
-We first illustrate that the simulation results are consistent with Corollary $15$ and Theorem $20$ using a toy example.
-Then, we investigate the effect of sample size and relative task dissimilarity on the performance of the orthogonal TLCp method.
-Finally, we show the performance of the approximate TLCp procedure in the high-dimensional setting. }
+{In this section, we conduct simulations to evaluate the performance of the proposed methods under different problem settings.
+We first use a toy example to support our theoretical results in Corollary \ref{corollary 13} and Theorem \ref{theorem18}.
+Then, we investigate the effect of sample size and relative task dissimilarity on the performance of the TLCp method in the orthogonal case.
+Then, we investigate the performance of the approximate Cp and TLCp cutoff methods with feature correlations in the non-orthogonal case.
+Finally, we compare the performance of these two methods under high-dimensional settings. } {The source code for reproducing the experimental results is available at \href{https://github.com/Shaohan-Chen/Transfer-learning-in-Mallows-Cp}{``https://github.com/Shaohan-Chen/Transfer-learning-in-Mallows-Cp"}.
+All experiments in this paper were conducted on a computer with a $6$-core, $2.60$-GHz CPU and $16$-GB memory.}